RMLio/RMLStreamer/scripts/README.md

 Easy setup of TCP server that opens a given port and send stdinput to this port when a socket connection has been made.
 ```
-node standardInputStream.js <Input Port>
+node streamFromStandardInput.js <Output Port>
 ```
-- Input Port: port where the input stream will be send to by TCP
+- Output Port: port where the input stream will be send to by TCP

 An example with pipes:
 ```
-cat inputFile | node standardInputStream.js <Input Port>
+cat inputFile | node streamFromStandardInput.js <Output Port>
 ```
 ##### Setting up streaming output to stdout

-Easy setup of a TCP server that sends an output stream to standard output over a given port.
+Easy setup of a TCP server that sends an input stream to standard output over a given port.

 ```
-node standardOutputStream.js <Output Port>
+node streamToStandardOutput.js <Input Port>
 ```
-- Output Port: port where the output stream will be send to by TCP
+- Input Port: port where the output stream will be send to by TCP